 Festival Venues Across Cape Breton

-The music is obviously the draw here, but Celtic Colours takes you on a journey through Cape Breton’s most unique and diverse venues.
-With over 50 different concert locations, the music will move you both literally and figuratively.
+The music is the draw, but Celtic Colours takes you on a journey through Cape Breton’s most unique and diverse venues.
+With more than 50 concert locations spread across the island, where you see the music matters almost as much as what you hear.
 Performances are held in:

 Community Halls